gnoevoy/Ecommerce_and_Web_Analytics/README.md

 ![cover](https://github.com/gnoevoy/Ecommerce_and_Web_Analytics/assets/43414592/f26f5eb5-874b-4951-ac88-dca7ea77a083)

-This project focused on Maven Fuzzy Factory, a thriving online store specializing in toy sales.
+This project focused on Fuzzy Factory, a thriving online store specializing in toy sales.
 As a Data Analyst, my mission was to provide valuable insights to stakeholders and help to make data-driven decisions that benefit the business based on available data.

 </br>